mika-alaoutinen/kiskotaan-backend/readme.md

 - Port `8080`.
 - Consolidates GET requests to different resources into one service.
 - Maintains a read-only replica of the datasets (courses, players and score cards) in other services.

-### Queries streams service
-- Port `8080`.
-- An alternative implementation to `Queries service`, using Kafka Streams instead of Kafka Consumers.

 ### Players service
 - Port `8081`.